-If you’re producing great content but it doesn’t reach your audience, all your hard work proves to be futile.
+If you’re producing great content, but it doesn’t reach your audience, all your hard work proves to be futile.
 And, if your site is technically sound from an SEO perspective, it's time to try other methods.

 This is where social media plays a critical role: it empowers you to promote your quality content on news channels and to a fresh audience, giving a boost to your brand.

 While the links from your social shares may not have the same SEO value as backlinks from authoritative websites, they can influence on-site engagement and bounce rate.
 If you produce killer content, people will stick to it, and the resulting engagement metrics will send positive signals to search engines.